nottrobin/robinwinslow.uk/_posts/2013-12-23-stories-of-depression.md

 Allie's story (from Hyperbole and a Half)
 ===

-This is Allie's illustrated story of his own depression.
+This is Allie's illustrated story of her own depression.
 It might be the first story of depression I read in full.
 I think it's so fantastically well-put and illustrated.

 [Adventures in depression](http://hyperboleandahalf.blogspot.co.uk/2011/10/adventures-in-depression.html)